swaptacular/swpt-k8s-config/README.md

     can easily support other CAPTCHA services, including custom implementations.

-The rest of this file provides step-by-step instructions for deploying a Swaptacular node to a Kubernetes cluster.
+The rest of this file provides **step-by-step instructions** for deploying one or more Swaptacular nodes to a Kubernetes cluster.

 **Note:** When deploying to a [KinD] (Kubernetes in Docker) cluster, you can use the `kind-cluster.yaml` configuration file.
 Also, you may